mui/toolpad/docs/data/toolpad/getting-started/quickstart.md

 1. Click the DataGrid component to select it.

-1. Find the "rows" property in the **Inspector**. notice there's a small link icon to the right of it.
-All bindable properties in Toolpad can be bound to state ont he page.
+1. Find the "rows" property in the **Inspector**.
+Notice there's a small link icon to the right of it.
+All bindable properties in Toolpad can be bound to state on the page.
 You can identify bindable properties by this link icon.

    <img src="/static/toolpad/docs/quickstart/step-7.png" alt="Bind data" width="295px" />

-   Click the icon to open the binding editor.On the left you'll see a list of all bindable state in the page, on the right there's a code editor that accepts any JavaScript expression.
+   Click the icon to open the binding editor.
+On the left you'll see a list of all bindable state in the page, on the right there's a code editor that accepts any JavaScript expression.
 All bindable state is available in the scope of this expression.

 1. Use a `dogQuery` variable available in the scope as a binding expression.